-Prioritising the settings where people experience greater levels of stigma and discrimination: education, health and social care, workplaces, employment and employability sectors.
+Prioritising the settings where people experience greater levels of stigma and discrimination.
 Influencing the workforce, and improving people's access to the service and their experience of it, by challenging structural discrimination.

 Our key activities

 To achieve the change needed See Me will: